By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 707|Pages: 2|4 min read

-Berlin was voted to host the Olympic games in 1931, In 1933 the Nazi party rose to power (Grannan, n.d).
-After this many western countries wanted to boycott the Olympics.
-This was because they were appalled by the German’s racist policies and human rights violations.
-49 countries still attended the Berlin Olympics.
-That was the biggest number of countries to ever attend the Olympic games at their time.
-The Nazis spent 162.4 million dollars building a 325-acre Olympic sport complex (The History Place, 2001).
+Berlin was voted to host the Olympic games in 1931.
+In 1933, the Nazi party rose to power (Grannan, n.d.).
+After this, many Western countries wanted to boycott the Olympics due to their outrage over Germany's racist policies and human rights violations.
+Despite this, 49 countries still attended the Berlin Olympics, marking the largest number of countries to participate in the Olympic games at that time.
+The Nazis spent 162.4 million dollars building a 325-acre Olympic sports complex (The History Place, 2001).
 It was located five miles west of Berlin.
-The centerpiece of the Olympic complex was a stadium able to seat 110,000 people.
-It was the largest stadium in the world.
-The president of Germany’s Olympic Committee was kicked out after it was discovered his grandmother was Jewish.
-He was replaced by a man named Hans von Tschammer und Osten (The History Place, 2001).
+The centerpiece of the Olympic complex was a stadium capable of seating 110,000 people, making it the largest stadium in the world.
+The president of Germany’s Olympic Committee was dismissed after it was discovered that his grandmother was Jewish, and he was replaced by Hans von Tschammer und Osten (The History Place, 2001).

 The Amateur Athletic Union, however, was not so easily swayed.
-Its leader, Jeremiah Mahoney, declared that American participation in the Berlin Games meant nothing less than giving American moral and financial support to the Nazi regime, which is opposed to all that Americans hold important.
+Its leader, Jeremiah Mahoney, declared that American participation in the Berlin Games meant nothing less than giving American moral and financial support to the Nazi regime, which opposed all that Americans hold important.
 Mahoney was supported in his position by various American Jewish and Christian leaders, along with liberal politicians such as New York Governor Al Smith.
-41 college presidents also voiced their support for a boycott.
-In addition, America’s trade union leaders supported an Olympic boycott and pushed for a complete economic boycott of Nazi Germany.
-They were strongly anti-Hitler because of the orderly division of Germany’s trade unions by the Nazis.
+Additionally, 41 college presidents also voiced their support for a boycott.
+America’s trade union leaders supported an Olympic boycott and pushed for a complete economic boycott of Nazi Germany due to the Nazis' systematic dismantling of Germany’s trade unions.
 Responding to the mounting international pressure, the Nazis made a token gesture by allowing a part-Jewish athlete, Helene Mayer, back on their Olympic team.
 She had won a gold medal at the 1928 Games and was the world’s greatest female fencer.
-The Nazis also let the part-Jewish Theodor Lewald function as an advisor to Germany’s Olympic Organizing Committee (The History Place, 2001).
+The Nazis also permitted the part-Jewish Theodor Lewald to function as an advisor to Germany’s Olympic Organizing Committee (The History Place, 2001).

-Avery Brundage responded to his own critics by claiming the Olympics were meant for “athletes not politicians”.
+Avery Brundage responded to his critics by claiming the Olympics were meant for “athletes not politicians.”
 He succeeded in convincing several American athletes to his point of view.
 When the Amateur Athletic Union took its final vote on December 8, 1935, the boycott proposal was voted down by a very thin margin.
 Tourists entered a clean Berlin where all undesirable people had been swept off the streets by police and sent to a special detention camp outside the city.
-Buildings everywhere were decorated with Olympic flags hung side-by-side with Nazi swastikas including all the various facilities used for sporting competitions (The History Place, 2001).
+Buildings everywhere were decorated with Olympic flags hung side-by-side with Nazi swastikas, including all the various facilities used for sporting competitions (The History Place, 2001).
+The 1936 Olympics remain a controversial example of how international sporting events can be used for political propaganda and the complexities involved in balancing sports with global ethical standards.

 Browse our vast selection of original essay samples, each expertly formatted and styled